gamedevware/charon/docs/advanced/commands/data_i18n_import.rst

        }
      ]

-And single document is accepted too if only one name in ``--entities`` is specified:
+And single document is accepted too if only one name in ``--schemas`` is specified:

    .. code-block:: js